Golf careers are ultimately defined by success in major championships, so it’s worth looking at who has the most major wins of all-time.

 A long major drought ensued following the 2008 U.S. Open, when a hobbled Woods willed his way through an 18-hole playoff and claimed the prize at Torrey Pines.
 His personal life went off the rails, and injuries continued to plague him for a long time.

 But Tiger eventually roared back, shocking the world with his win at the 2019 Masters Tournament that ranks among the most epic comebacks in sports history.
+While Woods didn’t come away from the 2022 Masters with a win, even making the cut just over a year after his horrific accident will be viewed as one of the most incredible achievements in a legendary career.

-1. Jack Nicklaus, 18 major wins
+1. Jack Nicklaus: 18 major wins

 - Masters Tournament (6): 1963, 1965, 1966, 1972, 1975, 1986